abisummers/abisummers.github.io/src/pages/articles/book-stores.md

 I prefer coming here when I don't have a book in mind because I just love taking the time to browse.
 Be aware that the space here is pretty tight, so it can be hard to pass people when you're looking at books especially if you have a backpack on.

+I like that they have a loyalty program - when you get to 100€ you get a free tote bag.
+They keep track of what you've spent on bookmarks which I think is cute.
+It's nice being able to see the books that I've bought from there.

 They offer tea & coffee at the entrance which is a nice treat after book shopping.

 ## Shakespeare and Company